JUSDJTIN/Speculative-Code-Store-Bypass-POC/README.md

 # Speculative Code Store Bypass POC
-Speculative Code Store Bypass Vulnerability Proof-of-Concept
+Proof-of-Concept of the Speculative Code Store Bypass Vulnerability

 # Description
 Speculative Code Store Bypass (SCSB) is a new transient execution attack which exploits the self-modifying code (SMC) mechanism in Intel processor.